Integrable perturbation theory for dark solitons of the defocusing nonlinear Schr\"odinger equation

-Figure~\ref{f:DP_Core} shows a comparison of our prediction with a numerical simulation.
+Solving explicitly for all soliton parameters: \bse \ese Figure~\ref{f:DP_Core} shows a comparison of our prediction with a numerical simulation.
 Note that in this case, the discrepancy in the soliton center at larger times is serious.
 This is due to the fact that since the background, velocity, and amplitude are constant, our prediction for the evolution of the center is limited to a linear function of $T$.
-In \cite{FrantzPRSA2011}, a quadratic prediction that is valid for longer time intervals is obtained, but we again note that the method used in that work employs information at $\mathcal{O}(\epsilon^{2})$ to determine the center, suggesting that a higher order correction would be needed in the present method as well.
+In \cite{FrantzPRSA2011}, a quadratic prediction that is valid for longer time intervals is obtained, but we again note that the method used in that work employs information at $\mathcal{O}(\varepsilon^{2})$ to determine the center, suggesting that a higher order correction would be needed in the present method as well.
 The reason why our theory does not capture the quadratic term is explained in Remark 3 below.

 The discrepancy is illustrated in Figure~\ref{f:DP_Parameters}, where the predicted phase (which does remain accurate for long times) and center are compared to numerical measurements.
 Note that our linear prediction for the center captures the initial slope of the curve.

-\begin{remark} In \cite{FrantzPRSA2011}, $\mathcal{O}(\epsilon^{2})$ information is used to obtain the following formula (after notational changes) for the soliton center, which is plotted in blue in the right panel of Figure~\ref{f:DP_Parameters}:
+\begin{remark} In \cite{FrantzPRSA2011}, $\mathcal{O}(\varepsilon^{2})$ information is used to obtain the following formula (after notational changes) for the soliton center, which is plotted in blue in the right panel of Figure~\ref{f:DP_Parameters}:

-A possible explanation as to why the present theory is unable to capture the quadratic term in \eqref{e:center_abl} is that this term could arise from a dependence of the velocity parameter $k_{1}$ on the slower time scale $\hat T=\epsilon T=\epsilon^2 t$.
+A possible explanation as to why the present theory is unable to capture the quadratic term in \eqref{e:center_abl} is that this term could arise from a dependence of the velocity parameter $k_{1}$ on the slower time scale $\hat T=\varepsilon T=\varepsilon^2 t$.
 In particular, since

 an identical correction to the location of the soliton center can be obtained by taking the evolution of the velocity parameter to be